Jexarx121/Trace/README.md

 The credits and requests are stored on the blockchain through smart contracts.
 The credits are an ERC20 smart contract.

 This was a final year project and a first real experience into React, Typescript, Solidity and Blockchain.
 Tailwind CSS for used for design.
+To run this, you need env variables for both folders.

 ![image](https://github.com/Jexarx121/Trace/assets/98361548/a65904da-3244-42ec-a924-27172a7b38af)